-I am a Chartered Psychologist with expertise in the areas of Education, Positive Parenting particularly for children with additional needs, Positive Psychology and Well-being Coaching.
+I am an experienced Chartered Psychologist with expertise in the areas of Education, Positive Parenting particularly for children with additional needs and Positive Psychology Coaching for well-being.
 My interests include; responding to and coping with diagnosis of additional needs, transition from primary to post-primary and promoting psychological well-being, resilience and self-compassion in young people.
 I am passionate about the importance of inclusive and strength based approaches in schools.
-My goal is to enable young people to realize their full potential through empowering, supporting and informing families.
+My goal is to enable young people to realize their full potential through empowering, supporting and informing young people and their families.

 I am a Chartered Psychologist with the Psychology Society of Ireland, (PSI) and active in a number of committees and special interest groups such as Coaching Psychology and Intellectual Disability.

 Chartered Psychologists are listed on the PSI Directory of Psychologists and “must have the necessary qualifications and experience, commit to adhering to the PSI’s Code of Ethics, and continue to engage in their own continuing professional development every year”.

 I am registered with the British Psychology Society as a registered test user (RTQUK BPS).

 I am a member of the European and Mentoring Coaching Council (EMCC)

 I am Garda Vetted and a registered teacher with Teaching Council of Ireland

 I have extensive experience of SEN (Special Educational Needs), having worked for over 15 years in special schools and 5 years as an NCSE advisor (Behavior and Well-being).
 Having experienced special educational needs and disability from multiple perspectives, I came to the understanding that access to practical, realistic and evidence based support is vital for both parents and teachers in order to support young people to maximize their potential.

 - Regional Advisor to Schools (Behavior and Wellbeing) -NBSS and National Council for Special Education